Southern Scenic Route

 Day 4

-Hit the road for an unforgettable journey to Fiordland, where breathtaking natural beauty and adventures await.
+Hit the road for an unforgettable journey to Fiordland, where breathtaking natural beauty and incredible adventures await at every turn.

 Day 5